 Wigs and head coverings

-If hair loss is extensive, some women may find that a wig or head covering can give them a life-changing confidence boost.
+If hair loss is extensive, you may find that a wig or head covering can give a life-changing confidence boost.
 Wigs are widely available on the high street, online and from the NHS – Alopecia UK has a thorough and informative guide here.
-Do be aware of the latest concerns regarding the use of human hair and its link to modern slavery and trafficking.
+Be aware of the latest concerns regarding the use of human hair and its link to modern slavery and trafficking.
 Leading hairdresser and wig maker Denise McAdam now only works with synthetic hair for this reason.

 Loved this?
 Read more here: